debaraj-barua/.bashCustomizations/README.md

   1. Change `_ROS_CONDA_PATH` in [conda_with_ros file](package_specific_functionalities/conda_with_ros.bash) _line 23_ to the path of your Anaconda bin folder (if you didn't install it to `~/anaconda3`)
   1. Add the scripts mentioned above **_before any_** ros setup bash files are sourced `source ~/.anaconda_with_ros_wrapper.bash`

+## Random
+In addition to useful bash scripts, the `random` directory has a list of known issues, workarounds and scripts not related to bash.